Born In: Heston, Middlesex, England

 children: Ashen Josan Page, James Patrick Page III, Jana Page, Scarlet Page, Zofia Jade Page

-He was born as James Patrick Page on 9 January 1944 to James Patrick Page Sr. and Patricia Elizabeth Page in Heston, England.
+Jimmy Page was born James Patrick Page on 9 January 1944, in Heston, Middlesex, England, to James Patrick Page Sr. and Patricia Elizabeth Page.
 His father was an industrial personnel manager and his mother was a doctor's secretary.

-In the mid-1960s he joined the blues-influenced rock band, Yardbirds.
-The band though initially successful fizzled out soon and was disbanded in 1968.
+In the mid-1960s, he joined the blues-influenced rock band ‘Yardbirds.’
+Though the band was initially successful, it soon fizzled out and was disbanded in 1968.

-The band released their debut album, ‘Led Zeppelin’ in 1969.
+The band released their debut album ‘Led Zeppelin’ in 1969.
 It featured a fusion of blues and rock music, and became a commercial success.
-It had the tracks ‘Good Times Bad Times’, ‘Dazed and Confused’ and ‘Communication Breakdown’ which displayed a rather heavy sound.
+It had tracks, such as ‘Good Times Bad Times,’ ‘Dazed and Confused,’ and ‘Communication Breakdown.’

 Tragedy struck when the band’s drummer John Bonham died in 1980.
-The band disbanded, and Page was inconsolable at the loss of his dear friend.
-For a long time he refused to touch the guitar.
+The band disbanded, and Page was inconsolable after the loss of his dear friend.
+For a long time, he refused to touch the guitar.

 Led Zeppelin’s album ‘Led Zeppelin II’ was the band's first album to reach number one in the UK and the US.
 Considered to be one of the greatest and most influential rock albums by music critics, it was certified 12× Platinum by the RIAA for sales in excess of 12 million copies.
 Jimmy Page is credited for the production of this super-hit album.

-Jimmy Page was in a relationship with French model Charlotte Martin during the 1970s and broke up in early 1980s.
-The couple has a daughter.
+Jimmy Page was in a relationship with French model Charlotte Martin during the 1970s.
+They broke up in the early-1980s.
+They have a daughter.

-His third marriage was to Jimena Gómez-Paratcha.
-He adopted Jimena’s daughter from a previous relationship and the couple has two biological children.
-The couple divorced in 2008.
+His third marriage was with Jimena Gómez-Paratcha.
+He adopted Jimena’s daughter from a previous relationship.
+The couple was blessed with two children.
+Jimena and Jimmy divorced in 2008.